esphome/esphome-docs/guides/physical_device_connection.rst

     A device that has a spot for programming headers on the circuit board

-You can probably get away with :ref:`jumper wires <jumper-wires>` and a :ref:`USB to serial adaptor <usb-serial-adaptor>`.
+You can probably get away with :ref:`jumper wires <jumper-wires>` and a :ref:`USB to serial adapter <usb-serial-adapter>`.
 You can place the male end of the wires directly into the circuit board and hold them into place with your hand until you're done flashing the board.